stacks-network/stacks/extended-usage.md

 ---
 title: Extended Usage
-nextUrl: /docs/blockstack-vs-dns
+nextUrl: /docs/what-is-blockstack
-nextLabel: Blockstack vs Traditional DNS
+nextLabel: What is Blockstack
-nextDescription: Learn about how Blockstack DNS differs from traditional ICANN DNS.
+nextDescription: Learn about what Blockstack is and how it works.
 ---

 # Extended Usage